Valfride/lpr-rsr-ext/README.md

 # LR-HR generation

 <p align="justify">
-The \gls*{hr} images used in our experiments were generated as follows.
-For each image from the chosen datasets, we first cropped the \gls*{lp} region using the annotations provided by the authors.
-Afterward, we used the same annotations to rectify each \gls*{lp} image so that it becomes more horizontal, tightly bounded, and easier to recognize.
-The rectified image is the \gls*{hr}~image.
+The HR images used in our experiments were generated as follows.
+For each image from the chosen datasets, we first cropped the LP region using the annotations provided by the authors.
+Afterward, we used the same annotations to rectify each LP image so that it becomes more horizontal, tightly bounded, and easier to recognize.
+The rectified image is the HR image.
 </p>

 <p align="justify">